lenigmacedo/discord-bot/src/commands/README.md

 This folder contains command definitions.
 When someone sends a slash command, the corresponding script in commands/modules will run.

-Make sure that you have registered the new slash command in config/modules/commands.ts first, then create a new file in commands/modules that matches the name of the command exactly.
-The bot will automatically use the new file you have created.

 All commands must implement the abstract class `BaseCommand` to ensure the new command definition meets all rules for it to be valid.
 Also ensure you do not export it as a default module.
+Each method is explained with a comment in BaseCommand.ts so you are 100% clear on how to get a new command running (I hope!)